zjy365/sailos-website/content/blog/(best-practices)/sealos-envoy-vs-nginx-2000-tenants/index.en.md

 authors: ['default']
 ---

 Sealos Cloud has effectively navigated the complex landscape of mainstream open-source API gateways.
-This article aims to help readers understand the challenges of **API gateway selection** for demanding public cloud environments, prevent common pitfalls, and provide a reference based on Sealos's practical experiences.
+This article aims to help readers understand the challenges of **API gateway selection** for demanding public cloud environments, prevent common pitfalls, and provide a reference based on practical experiences from Sealos.

 ## The Complex Demands of Sealos Cloud: A High-Stakes Environment for API Gatewa